Anchor CLI Basics

 cd <project-name>

-See the Anchor project's file structure.
+See Anchor's project file structure.

 To build your project, run the following command: